Cetbang: Majapahit decline and the rise of Islam (1478–1600)

 A galley from Banten, four cetbang can be seen.

 When the Portuguese first came to Malacca, they found a large colony of Javanese merchants under their own headmen; they were manufacturing their own cannon, which is deemed as important as sails in a ship.
 Duarte Barbosa recorded the abundance of gunpowder-based weapons in Java ca. 1514.
 The Javanese were deemed as expert gun casters and good artillerymen.
 The weapon found there include one-pounder cannons, long muskets, spingarde (arquebus), schioppi (hand cannon), Greek fire, guns (cannons), and other fire-works.
 When Malacca fell to the Portuguese in 1511 A.D., breech-loading swivel guns (cetbang) and muzzle-loading swivel guns (lela and rentaka) were found and captured by the Portuguese.
 In 1513, the Javanese fleet led by Pati Unus, sailed to attack Portuguese Malacca "with much artillery made in Java, for the Javanese are skilled in founding and casting, and in all works in iron, exceeding what they have in India".

 De Barros and Faria e Sousa mention that with the fall of Malacca (1511), Albuquerque captured 3,000 out of 8,000 artillery.
 Among those, 2,000 were made from brass and the rest from iron, in the style of Portuguese berço (berso).
 All of the artillery had its proper complement of carriages which could not be rivaled even by Portugal.
 Afonso de Albuquerque compared Malaccan gun founders as being on the same level as those of Germany.
-However, he did not state what ethnicity the Malaccan gun founder was.
+However, he did not state what ethnicity the Malaccan gun founders were.
 Duarte Barbosa stated that the arquebus-maker of Malacca was Javanese.
 The Javanese also manufactured their own cannon in Malacca.
-Anthony Reid argued that the Javanese handled much of the productive work in Malacca before 1511 and in 17th century Pattani.
+The Javanese handled much of the productive work in Malacca before 1511 and in 17th century Pattani.

 Wan Mohd Dasuki Wan Hasbullah explained several facts about the existence of gunpowder weapons in Malacca and other Malay states before the arrival of the Portuguese: